-Based on the Article 62-3 of the Act on the Regulation of Nuclear Source Material, Nuclear Fuel Material and Reactors, the Japan Atomic Energy Agency submitted the report on failure, etc. of a nuclear facility to the Nuclear Regulation Authority on December 27, 2017.
+In accordance with the Article 62-3 of the Act on the Regulation of Nuclear Source Material, Nuclear Fuel Material and Reactors, the Japan Atomic Energy Agency (JAEA) submits the revised version of the reports which JAEA submitted on June 19, 2017, July 21, 2017, September 29, 2017 and December 27, 2017 on the failure, etc. of a nuclear facility to the Nuclear Regulation Authority.